Zutki/openJ2D/README.md

 # Minecraft 2D
-Minecraft 2D is a game built to resemble the game Minecraft developed by Mojang Studios in a 2D format, while providing support for creations built for Minecraft such as resource packs.
-A major goal of the game is to provide mod support of the get-go.
+Minecraft2D (Due to be renamed in the future) is a game engine build around the concept of Minecraft in a 2D environment.
+The main goal of MC2D is to provide an environment in which mods are a core component of the game.
+As MC2D by itself does not provide gameplay, gameplay would be introduced by any installed mods.

 ## Note:
 In no way am I a good java programmer, this is a rewrite of the entire project.
 Almost all the code here is probably going to be completely different from any of the original code.